hirrolot/metalang99/README.md

 M_eval(123)
 ```

 However, compile-time errors can be still quite obscured.
-I strongly recommend using `-ftrack-macro-expansion=0` (GCC) as it tells a compiler to not print a bedsheet of macro expansions.
+I strongly recommend using `-ftrack-macro-expansion=0` (GCC) as it tells a compiler to not print a useless bedsheet of macro expansions.

 ### Q: What about debugging?